orisai/object-mapper/docs/README.md

 }
 ```

-Read-only properties may use `#[DefaultValue]` modifier to make field optional (PHP does not allow default value for
+Read-only properties and properties inside read-only classes may use `#[DefaultValue]` modifier to make field optional
-read-only properties)
+(PHP does not allow default value for read-only properties)

 ```php
 use Orisai\ObjectMapper\MappedObject;